Tigger31337/RCONiC/README.md

 # RCONiC
-An RCON client built for the real world  (used with RCON servers like Minecraft, etc.)
+An RCON client built for the real world  (used with RCON servers like Minecraft, Counter-Strike, Rust, etc.)